top of page

 Suggestions on how you may approach someone living with a mental health condition:

 • Instead of directing the conversation at them with ‘you’ statements, use ‘I’ statements instead.
+For example, "I have noticed... do you agree?"

-• Give them the opportunity to talk and open up but don’t press.
+• Give them the opportunity to talk and open up, but don’t press.

 • Give the person hope for recovery, offer encouragement and prayers.